adellantado/bot-template-framework/README.md

             "name": "Logo",
             "type": "image",
             "content": {
-                "text": "This is the logo:",
+                "text": "This is the logo;Our logo is following", "url": "https://logo.com/logo.jpg",
-                "url": "https://logo.com/logo.jpg",
                 "buttons": {
                     "Callback": "Learn More"